 Think Like a Publisher First

-The role of publisher is an important one.
+The role of a publisher is an important one.
 The publisher is responsible for editing the manuscript, packaging the book (which includes interior and cover design, whether paperback or eBook), and for selling it.

 Too many Christian writers think like a writer rather making any distinction between the writing and publishing tasks.
 They undermine their writing efforts when they do that.